 The goal of martial arts training is to become Tatsujin.
-The Rukasu Budo Dojo training, Studying, and practicing means exploring all aspects of Taijutsu.
-The teaching will consist of an in depth understanding of the martial arts system with an emphasis on its applications towards self-defense, mindfulness and use the art for a variety of problem solving skills.
+The teaching will consist of an in-depth understanding of the martial arts system with an emphasis on its applications towards self-defense, mindfulness, and use of the art for a variety of problem-solving skills.
 This program will offer students the capacity to advance in rank up to the level of black belt.
 It does not have a time requirement and often people continue to study Taijutsu for the rest of their lives.

 Traditional Training Methods

 The core traditional training methods is to use low postures/stance and big body movement, traditional Japanese training, and practices are for the purpose of body and strength conditioning, develop flexibility, you need to also understand how to generate power, and understand how to use your body movements, footwork and body dynamics to general power without muscle.

 Kumite and Randori: The use of kumite (sparring) and Randori (free response), to pressure test techniques with speed and resistance.
 So, practice the techniques and learn how the work under pressure.